 Being a good neighbour

-There are no specific levels at which anyone can play music or generate noise.
+For music, there are no specific levels at which anyone can play music or generate noise.
 Things to consider are:

 - How loud the noise is.
 If it can be clearly heard outside of your property or through an adjoining wall, then it is probably too loud and may become a nuisance.